jqms/Freakygram/README.md

   - Saves and restores session cookies for a seamless login experience.
 - **External Link Handling**:
   - Opens links in the default browser instead of the app.

----

-### **To-Do**
-- ✅ **Tray Support**:
+- **Tray Support**:
-  Close to system tray, include a right-click menu.
+  - Close to system tray with a right-click menu.
-- ✅ **Notifications**:
+- **Notifications**:
   - Desktop notification support.
-- ✅ **Download Support**:
+- **Download Support**:
   - Save images or videos from feed or reels to storage.
-- ❌ **Update Checker**:
+- **Update Checker**:
   - Notify when a new version of the mod is available on GitHub.

+---

+### **To-Do**
+- ❌ **Discord RPC**:
+  - Discord RPC to show that you are Instagram-ing...?
+  - Would show the current reel name I guess.
+- ❌ **Always On Top**:
+  - Setting to make the window always be on top.
 ---

 ## Installation